Making natural homemade vapor rub to replace the famous VapoRub® is simple and fun. Make this DIY vapor rub and you’ll

 - Lavender essential oil is very soothing and can help promote peaceful sleep (something that’s a bit difficult with chest congestion).

 - Lemon essential oil isn’t just for gunk that’s stuck on surfaces.
 It’s also a great oil for slowing wheezing, colds, cough, and other upper respiratory problems.

-- Tea tree essential oil is antimicrobial, making it a good addition to this rub if the chest congestion is the caused by some sort of pathogen.
+- Tea tree essential oil is antimicrobial, making it a good addition to this rub if the chest congestion is caused by some sort of pathogen.

 Pretty impressive right?
 Individually, these essential oils are awesome, but together in this homemade vapor rub, they make a powerful combination to help clear up chest congestion.